ka-chang/StateLegiscraper/README.md

-# leg-text-scrapper
+# leg-text-scraper
-A webscrapper tool for state legislature floor meetings and committee hearings transcripts and video data.
+A webscraping tool for state legislature floor meetings and committee hearings transcripts and video data.

 - Functional specification that motivates what is being built and describes the use cases.